QMetro++ -- Python optimization package for large scale quantum metrology with customized strategy structures: Summary

 In case of multi-parameter estimation strategies, one may generalize the \acs{ISS} and tensor-network methods in a rather straightforward way to optimize the trace of the \acs{QFI} matrix, as in \cite{Albarelli2022}.
-However, despite some novel works on this topic \cite{Hayashi2024}, a rigorous and at the same time numerically effective optimization of multi-parameter cost that could be applied to study the performance of noisy metrological protocols in the large $N$ limit seems to be out of reach at this moment.
+However, despite some novel works on this topic \cite{Hayashi2024}, a rigorous and at the same time numerically effective optimization of a multi-parameter cost that could be applied to study the performance of noisy metrological protocols in the large $N$ limit seems to be out of reach at this stage.

-Finally, we should also mention, that we have independently studied and developed similar methods to study the channel discrimination problem \cite{Bavaresco2021}, results of which will be reported elsewhere.
+Finally, we should also mention that we have independently studied and developed similar methods to study the channel discrimination problem \cite{Bavaresco2021}, results of which will be reported elsewhere.

 \emph{Acknowledgments.} We thank Krzysztof Chabuda for fruitful discussions regarding the inner workings of the TNQMetro package.
 This work has been supported by the ``Quantum Optical Technologies" (FENG.02.01-IP.05-0017/23) project, carried out within the Measure 2.1 International Research Agendas programme of the Foundation for Polish Science co-financed by the European Union under the European Funds for Smart Economy 2021-2027 (FENG), as well as National Science Center (Poland) grant No.2020/37/B/ST2/02134.
+SK was supported by the Foundation for Polish Science (FNP).